In-Home Care: The Role of the Hospice Volunteer

 - Indirect care volunteers spend their time assisting with clerical duties and general office tasks.
 They help with mailings, data entry, filing, event planning and other special projects.
 By sharing their time and skills, indirect care volunteers provide significant support to our administrative staff.

 If you have a caring heart and a little extra time, consider becoming a hospice volunteer.
-Whether you work directly with patients or assist in an office or remote setting, you will make a positive impact on the hospice care provided to patients and their families.
+Whether you work directly with patients or assist in an office or remote setting, you will make a positive impact on the in home hospice care provided to patients and their families.

 Learn more about Elara Caring’s hospice volunteer program and the many opportunities available and apply online today.